 Quick Answer

-Victorinox Fibrox Pro 10.25-Inch Serrated Bread Knife
+Victorinox Fibrox 10.25-Inch Bread Knife with Serrated Edge

 The Victorinox Fibrox Pro 10.25-inch is the best overall bread knife — professional serration, Swiss-made quality, and ergonomic comfort at a price point any home cook can justify.
 For a premium upgrade with lifetime warranty, the Wüsthof Classic 9-inch delivers German engineering and exceptional balance.